leksea/car-crashes-analysis/README.md

 * [Traffic Ctashes: Vehicle](https://data.cityofchicago.org/Transportation/Traffic-Crashes-Vehicles/68nd-jvt3/about_data).
 ### Requirements:
 * After downloading, all datasets need to be moved to **`Data/`** folder.
-* All three downloaded datasets contain the day of download in their name, i.e. `Traffic_Crashes_-_Crashes_20241004`.
+* All three downloaded datasets contain the download day in their name, i.e. `Traffic_Crashes_-_Crashes_20241004`.
 The loading code in the notebook will lookup all matches for all three datasets (i.e. names that look like `Traffic_Crashes_-_Crashes_*.csv`) and select the latest for loading.
 * The three datasets require 1.6 GB of disc space (as of October 2024).
 *  During the analysis, an additional dataset `df_crashes_analysis` will be created and saved in the folder (~800mb).
 * Python libraries: